pachyderm/pachyderm/doc/deployment/deploy_custom/index.rst

 available flags to create the following components of your Pachyderm infrastructure:

-* A StatefulSet deployment.
+* A Pachyderm deployment using StatefulSets.
-* An on-premises Kubernetes cluster that has the standard etcd StorageClass configured along with access controls that limit the deployment to namespace-local roles only.
+* An on-premises Kubernetes cluster with StatefulSets configured.
+  It has the standard etcd StorageClass, along with access controls that limit the deployment to namespace-local roles only.
 * An on-premises MinIO object store with the following parameters:

   * SSL is enabled.